zouharvi/uds-nnia-tutorial/01-introduction/main.md

 # Introduction

-Choose and answer at least two questions:
+## Choose and answer at least two questions:

 - On scale from 1-10 how proficient are you in programming and mathematics?
 - What topics of Neural Networks excite you the most?
 - What topics of Neural Networks excite you the least?
 - What programming languages do you know?
 - How best can the tutotial sessions be helpful to your needs?

+## Also the following:
+- Who is your groupmate?
+- Will you be attending Vilém's or Noon's tutorials?

 <!--
 from SNLP